 The term “Pension Risk Transfer” (PRT) means an annuity, either a group contract or reinsurance agreement, issued by an insurance company providing periodic payments to annuitants receiving immediate or deferred benefits from one or more retirement plans.
 Typically, the insurance company holds the assets supporting the benefits, which may be held in the general or separate account, and retains not only longevity risk but also asset risks (e.g., credit risk and reinvestment risk).

+The term “Preneed Annuity” means any non-variable deferred annuity contract or certificate that is issued in combination with, in support of, an assignment to or as a guarantee for prearrangement for good and services to be provided at the time of and immediately following the death of the insured.
+Goods and services may include, but are not limited to, embalming, cremation, body preparation, viewing or visitation, coffin or urn, memorial stone, and transportation of the deceased.
+The status of the contract as preneed insurance is determined at the time of issue in accordance with the policy form filing.
+The definition of preneed shall be subject to that definition of preneed (which may be called prearrangement) in a particular state of issue if such definition is different in that state.

+Guidance Note: The preceding definition is based on the definition of preneed insurance more broadly from the Preneed Life Insurance Minimum Standards for Determining Reserve Liabilities and Nonforfeiture Values (Model Regulation #817).

 The term “Single Premium Immediate Annuity” (SPIA) means an annuity purchased with a single premium amount which guarantees a periodic payment for the life of the annuitant or a term certain and payments begin within 13 months from the issue date.

 The term “Stable Value Contracts” means accumulation-based group contracts that provide limited investment guarantees, preserving principal while crediting steady, positive returns and protecting against losses or declines in yield.
 Underlying asset portfolios may consist of fixed income securities, which may sit in the insurer’s general account, a separate account, or in a third-party trust.
 These contracts often support defined contribution or defined benefit retirement plan liabilities.